 Privacy – There are few situations less intimate than a courtroom.
 Nobody enjoys having their private grievances aired in a public setting—in front a judge nonetheless.
 The collaborative divorce process takes place behind closed doors and involves only the people who need to be involved.

-Collaborative Law Firm in Austin – Evans Law Group
+Collaborative Law Firm in Austin – Evans Family Law Group

 The Evans Family Law Group has been practicing Family Law in Austin and surrounding municipalities for over 17 years.
 Our divorce attorneys are large supporters of collaborative law.
 It has been our experience that couples who decide on and are successful in a collaborative divorce exit their marriage on more amicable of terms.
 This might not be something you think you are concerned with right now, however, many people will look back on a messy divorce with regret.